 - For importers, the benefit is that it lowers the chances of receiving cargo that does not meet the set standards and specifications.

 - Regular inspection allows exporters to ensure the production is going as per the sales agreement.
-It also allows exporters to take corrective actions before the completion of production, if there is a need.
-This will avoid unnecessary issues with regard to rejection, return and costs and time invovled in all that process.
+It also allows exporters to take corrective actions before the completion of production if there is a need.
+This will avoid unnecessary issues regarding rejection, return and costs, and time involved in that process.

-- Inspection also gives exporters and importers a good idea of the production timelines.
+- The inspection also gives exporters and importers a good idea of the production timelines.

 An inspection certificate is among the most vital documents in international trade.
 It helps in facilitating the shipment, as well as payment to the exporter.

 - Demurrage and Detention – Meaning, Reasons, Impact and Controversy